BethHilbert/Python-Expedia/README.md

 Link to Part 1 Notebook: http://localhost:8888/notebooks/GitHub/python-expedia/Expedia%20Data%20Exploration%20(part%201).ipynb

 Part 2 involved models for Regression, Clustering, and Classification Algorithms.
-The code is set up to easily manipulate the variables in order to experiement with different inputs (such as assigning a different target or number of clusters).
+The code is designed to easily manipulate the variables in order to experiement with different inputs (such as assigning a different target or number of clusters).

 Link to Part 2 Notebook: http://localhost:8888/notebooks/GitHub/python-expedia/Expedia%20Data%20Analytics%20(part%202).ipynb